 Throughout your whole life, how many times have you faced a financial crunch?
 Maybe once or twice.
-Perhaps you have never experienced such a traumatic incident.
 Are you prepared when unexpected situations happen that require the urgency of money?

 You could start your emergency fund by putting a few dollars into your account every month.
 However, there is another thing to be noted when you start saving money every month: do not touch that money unless it is an emergency.
 It will save both time and money.